-How to clean patio slabs — with and without a pressure washer
+How to clean patio slabs with or without a pressure washer to get your home ready for summer

 How to clean patio slabs without a pressure washer

-- Cleaning detergent of your choice (try Patio Magic!
-16491 Concentrate at Amazon) Or try a homemade solution (see our FAQs.
+- Cleaning detergent of your choice (like this Patio Magic!
+Concentrate from Amazon)

 - Bucket